 A dental crown (or cap) is a custom designed and prepared tooth-shaped “cap” that is placed over a tooth covering the tooth to restore its shape, size, strength, and to improve its appearance.
 When the crowns are cemented into place it fully encases the entire visible portion of a tooth that lies at and above the gum line.

-A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.
+A tooth-coloured dental crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.

 Crowns can be metal free depending on cases, meaning they blend seamlessly into the natural tooth surface.
 This means you will never experience the ugly “grey collar” around the gumline of the crown that so many people find appears over time with traditional metal-ceramic crowns.

 In reality, gold crowns are made of copper mixed with other metals like nickel or chromium.
 The fundamental benefit of gold crowns is their strength and longevity.

 Some dentists may recommend a gold crown for back restorations, depending on each patient’s needs.
 Due of their hue and appearance, gold crowns are not a popular choice today.

 There are many kinds of Ceramic Crowns including:

 For many years, feldspathic porcelain has been the main porcelain material used to construct crowns.
 It is a glowing substance with a transparent appearance that looks quite natural.
 These crowns are made by stacking porcelain according to a specific pattern, and they can either be attached directly to the surface of the native tooth.